andreatitti97/exp_assignment3/README.md

 - Resolve any problems related to the fact that random positions are produced inside walls or near obstacles.
 - Realize a better human interface, more human friendly with the possibility to have a GUI.
 - Interact with the robot using voice, so equip the robot model with microphones.
 - Improve the tuning of the *move_base* action server.
-I TRIED TO TO THE BEST BUT SINCE I WORKED USING THE GIVEN DOCKER IMAGE USING VNC, THE SIMULATION IS OFTEN LAGGING AND I CANNOT ENSURE A GOOD BEHAVIOR SINCE IS DIFFICULT TO UNDERSTAND THE ROBOT MOVEMENTS.
+I TRIED TO DO THE BEST BUT SINCE I WORKED USING THE GIVEN DOCKER IMAGE USING VNC, THE SIMULATION IS OFTEN LAGGING AND I CANNOT ENSURE A GOOD BEHAVIOR SINCE IS DIFFICULT TO UNDERSTAND THE ROBOT MOVEMENTS.
 ## __Authors and Contacts__

 - Author: Andrea Tiranti